Suggestion: Watch the 5 minutes video tutorial before reading this article

 1. Leasehold in Thailand

-The first and most common option is to lease the land for a maximum period of 30 years, you can renew it up to three times.
+Foreigners are allowed to lease land for a maximum period of 30 years.
+You can sometimes renew the leasehold period up to three times.

-Simply put: leasehold means that the landowner contracts you the right to occupy his or her land during a specific time period.
+Simply put: leasehold means that the landowner contracts you the right to occupy his or her land during a specific time.

 When the leasehold has expired, it can be renewed or renegotiated.
-A common way to assure a renewed leasehold period is to stipulate so in the contract.
+A common way to assure a renewed leasehold period is to stipulate it in the contract.

 To reduce the risks and hurdles when buying real estate in Thailand, you might be better off buying a condo, which is significantly more straightforward and easier.